ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Working Groups can adjust these policies to suit their needs, but are advised to avoid gratuitous changes for the sake of consistency across the IETF as a whole.
+It is possible to use different processes for different documents in the Working Group.

+Working Group chairs SHOULD confirm that the Working Group has consensus to adopt any process.
+In particular, the introduction of a more tightly-controlled process can have the effect of privileging positions already captured in documents, which might disadvantage alternative viewpoints.

 ## Document Management Mode